lesmana/screenshots-from-the-past/README.md

 which produce screenshots from the past.

-situation: some screenshot tools like scrot or import from imagemagick will not produce current screenshots and instead produce a repeat from past invocations of the tools.
+situation: some screenshot tools like scrot or import from imagemagick will not always produce a current screenshots and instead often produce a repeat from past invocations of the tools.

-the first invocation in a clean gnome session will always produce a current screenshot. the following invocations will either produce a current screenshot or a repeat of a previous invocation.
+the first invocation of a screenshot tool in a clean gnome session will always produce a current screenshot. the following invocations of a screenshot tool will either produce a current screenshot or a repeat of a previous invocation.

 a clean gnome session is one which was just booted and no screenshots made yet.

+the tools are not limited to repeating screenshots from their own previous invocation. for example a later invocation of scrot can repeat a screenshot from a previous invocation of import.

 with increasing number of repeats the chance to produce a current screenshot goes towards zero. typically there will be three current screenshots